shefing/payload-starter/README.md

 Helpers and practices to start payload cms admin project

-This project was built with [PayloadCMS](https://payloadcms.com/) and [Next.js 15](https://nextjs.org/), focusing on providing substance and mental health counseling services.
+This project was built with [PayloadCMS](https://payloadcms.com/) and [Next.js 15](https://nextjs.org/), focusing on providing advanced and customize payload services.

 ## Table of Contents